 Madeira has a sub-tropical climate.
 Summer temperatures hover around 25 degrees with cooling winds, it is a pleasant time to visit Madeira.

-Winter temperatures are also mild around 18 – 20 degree during the day, making it a great destination to visit during the European winter months.
+Winter temperatures are also mild around 18 – 20 degrees during the day, making it a great destination to visit during the European winter months.

 Things to do in Madeira